petaverse-cloud/pv-docs-site/docs/devices/2-network-bluetooth/1_network-bluetooth.md

     Maintain a stable network connection on your smartphone to ensure optimal functionality.
 Regularly check your device's battery status and network signal strength to ensure consistent tracking and communication.

-By leveraging the power of network connectivity and Bluetooth technology, Wagguracy PHAST 1 empower you to provide the best care for your pets.
+By leveraging the power of network connectivity and Bluetooth technology, WAGGURACY PHAST 1 empower you to provide the best care for your pets.
 Stay connected, informed, and in control, ensuring your furry friends enjoy a safe and enriching life.